miniblog/engine/doc/usage.md

 - The front matter *must* include a title and the published date.
 - The front matter *may* contain a description.
+- The published date must be in [ISO 8601 format](https://en.wikipedia.org/wiki/ISO_8601).

 :information_source: Miniblog will use the title in the front matter to automatically create a heading for the article.